ahojukka5/gatsby-starter-programmer-portfolio/content/posts/2020-12-20-prismjs-formatting/index.md

 published: true
 ---

-Testing PrismJS code formatting with various programming languages.
+This post is about testing PrismJS code formatting with various programming languages.

 Using code formatting follows markdown specification, i.e. triple backticks and optionally programming language given.
 Optionally, `lineNumbers` can be given in